direktspeed/cloud-provider/README.md

 # cloud-provider
-A Gui Interface for Maintaining/Deployment/Management of own GAIA-X Implementations and Services
+A Gui Interface for Maintaining/Deployment/Management of own GAIA-X Implementations and Services.

+Contains also the needed API Dependencies this is a MonoRepo to allow easy forking and Adoption as also white label the parts if needed.
+You are always free to ask for white label tools and services via email: frank+cloud-provider@dspeed.eu

+you can use the above email for all contact needs.
+A Representativ or myself will investigate as fast as possible.

 ## DIREKTSPEED Cloud Provider
 DIREKTSPEED Aims to draft the v1.0 Specs for GAIA-X while we do not even attend to the group as the Companys that are in that domain are far behind us in terms of Knowleg Gathering about Secure Cloud Services and how they work and get Maintained.